Hyperhidrosis (sweating). Causes of increased sweating, diagnosis and treatment of the causes of pathology

 The most radical option to reduce sweating is surgery (sympathectomy).
 It is performed under general anesthesia.

-Why there is an unpleasant odor
+Why is there an unpleasant odor?

-Why is there more sweat during exercise?
+Why do you produce more sweat during exercise?

-Profuse sweating as a symptom
+Excessive sweating as a symptom

-a side effect of taking certain medications;
+side effect from taking certain medications;

 menopause, menopause, old age in women;